Filesystem

 The createDirectory

-method allows the creation of directories in the indicated path, additionally you can indicate the permissions to be assigned in the second argument, by default the mode is 0755.
+method allows the creation of directories at the specified path.
+Additionally, you can indicate the permissions to be assigned in the second argument.
+By default, the mode is 0755.

 use Phenix\Facades\File;